lumilio/Jungle-didakoo.com-README.md/README.md

 ### Extra moves
 1) The Rat has the power to capture the Elephant.
 The Elephant can not capture the Rat.
 2) The Rat, and no other animal, can move in the water.
-3) Both the Lion and the Tiger can jump over the water, moving from one bank straight forward, backward, left or right to the first square of dry land on the other side.
-They may capture in this move as well.
-The Lion and Tiger can not jump over a rat if in the water.
+3) The Lion and Tiger can jump over water.
+They move straight forward, backward, left, or right from one side to the first land square on the other side.
+They can also capture an animal when jumping.
+However, they cannot jump if there is a Rat in the water.

 &ensp;